Abraham Lazarus: Elections contested

 On 8 June 1938 he was elected to the Oxford City Council ARP committee.
 Later on in October 1938 he was involved in a parliamentary by-election, which was significant as one of the few British elections contested by an anti-fascist Popular Front shortly before the Second World War.

+Personal life

+Lazarus was Jewish by background.
+He married Mabel Browning, a scientific assistant, in 1937: they had one daughter.
+Lazarus often took his family on holiday to France but in 1951 he was deported from France and forbidden to return after, in February of that year, he had visited Czechoslovakia as a guest of the miners' union.